Where to Be, What to Do, and What to Wear

 What this does not include: Please refrain from wearing clothes that you do not want to get dirty, clothes that are confining, and open toe shoes.

-When to wear this: Saturday morning for the service projects and the Jean Dean RIF Lunch
+When to wear this: Saturday morning for the service project

 What this includes: Slacks, collared shirt and appropriate shoes for males and slacks, skirt/skort, blouse/collared shirt and appropriate shoes for females.